Madison, WI, Schools Offering Elementary Teaching Courses

 There are several schools in the Madison, WI, area that offer degree and certification programs in elementary education.
 This article looks at three schools, two that are very near downtown and the other about an hour away.
 It also includes a table of information that aspiring teachers can use to see which school best meets their needs.
 The table covers pertinent topics such as school size, graduation percentages and tuition.
 At the end of the article is a little information on a Christian college near Madison that also offers an elementary education degree program.

-- The University of Wisconsin - Madison, less than a mile from downtown Madison, offers a bachelor's degree in elementary education.
+- The University of Wisconsin - Madison, less than two miles from downtown Madison, offers a bachelor's degree in elementary education.

 Comparison of Schools